arungudelli/python.shiksha/content/tr/tips/2-ways-check-type-of-variable-in-python.md

 Python has numerous standard data types that are used to define the operations possible on them and the storage method for each of them.

-The commonly used data types in python are:
+The commonly used data types in Python are:

 | Data Type      | Constructor |
  ----------- | -----------